-We are a small team of marine biologists and research technicians based out of Alert Bay (Home of the Killer Whale), British Columbia, Canada.
+We are a team of marine biologists and research technicians based out of Alert Bay ("Home of the Killer Whale" and unceded traditional territory of the 'Namgis First Nation), British Columbia, Canada.

 We enable conservation and understanding of cetacean populations that are data deficient or threatened by climate change and human development by using various methodologies to conduct field studies, analyze data, and communicate findings.

-Join us via Crowdcast for a bi-weekly online seminar series where we will discuss impactful recently published scientific research on cetaceans with those conducting it around the world.
+Join us on Crowdcast for a bi-weekly online seminar series where we will discuss impactful recently published scientific research on cetaceans with those conducting it around the world.

 Cetacean Sessions is informal, educational, interactive and geared towards those working with or interested in cetaceans.